 Informing the DVLA

-After your car has been scrapped by the ATF, you’ll be sent a Certificate of Destruction (COD) and you need to register with the DVLA that your car has been disposed of.
+You need to inform the DVLA that your car has been disposed of.
 As you aren’t in possession of a title or logbook, you must inform the DVLA in writing and send them the required information by post.

 The agency will need your personal details, along with the details of your vehicle including its registration number, make and model.
 They’ll also need to know the name and address of the scrap yard and the exact date that the disposal took place on.